ShishirTP/3D-Models/README.md

-3D Models Of a BEAR and MINION
+3D Models Of a BEAR and MINION and PANDA